trust-cps-group/trust-cps-group.github.io/pages/alumni/laura_nenzi.md

 <!--more-->

-I am a post-doctoral researcher at Trust-CPS Group.
+I was part of Trust-CPS Group.